Texting As Its Own Language

 ?

-A text consisting of nothing except a question mark signals that your texting partner is confused and doesn’t know how to react to the information you just sent them.
+Did you receive a text consisting of nothing except a question mark?
+This signals that your texting partner is confused and doesn’t know how to react to the information you just sent them.

 !

-A text with only exclamation marks is a sign that your texting partner is shocked, and waiting for more information from you.
+If you receive a text with only exclamation marks, take it as a sign that your texting partner is shocked, and waiting for more information from you.
 Before you get too worked up, remember that it’s generally positive.
-This type of response should be expected after sending something such as, “I’m moving across the country!” or “I have a new job!”
+You should expect this type of response after sending something like, “I’m moving across the country!” or “I have a new job!”

 ^5